EGR Valve Can Block Or Fail An Cause Running Faults but what do they actaully do ?

 Possible reasons why the Valve does not close

-Heavy carbon deposits on egr valve tappet or valve
+Heavy carbon deposits on egr tappet or valve

 EGR valve damaged through overheating due to:

 High exhaust back pressure – Blocked dpf or cat or collapsed exhaust baffles